OpenTermsArchive/docs/content/collections/how-to/create.md

 ---
-title: Creating a collection
+title: Create a collection
 weight: 3
 ---

-# Creating a collection
+# How to create a collection

 You are considering creating a new collection to track terms with Open Terms Archive?
 Amazing!